DianeD/uno/README.md

    ```

 ### Create the subscription model
-In this step you'll create a model that represents a Subscription object.
+In this step, you'll create a model that represents a Subscription object.

 1. Right-click the **Models** folder and choose **Add/Class**.